Heteroskedastic PCA: Algorithm, Optimality, and Applications: Proofs

 which essentially measures the maximum perturbations due to the entries in $\mathcal{G}$ on the singular subspace.
 We also assume that the set of corrupted entries $\mathcal{G}$ is $b$-sparse in the sense that

 i.e., the number of corrupted entries in each row and each column is at most $b$.
 To overcome the ``spiky" issue discussed in Remark \ref{rm:spiky}, we again assume the incoherence condition \eqref{ineq:incoherence-constant-general-d-k}.
 We have the following theoretical results for Algorithm \ref{al:heteroPCA-general}. \begin{Theorem}[General robust $\sin\Theta$ theorem] Assume $\mathcal{G}\in [p]\times [p]$ is $b$-sparse.
-Suppose one observes the symmetric matrix $N = M+Z$, where $\rank(M) = r$ and $Z$ is any symmetric perturbation, the eigenvectors of $M$ are $U\in \mathbb{O}_{p, r}$.
-If $\hat{U}$ is the output of Algorithm \ref{al:heteroPCA} with $T = \Omega(\log\frac{\lambda_r(M)}{\eta\|\Gamma(Z)\|}\vee 1)$ iterations, there exists a universal constant $c>0$ such that if the incoherence condition
+Suppose one observes the symmetric matrix $N = M+Z$, where $\rank(M) = r$, $Z$ is any symmetric perturbation, and the eigenvectors of $M$ are $U\in \mathbb{O}_{p, r}$.
+Let $\widehat{U}^{(t)}$ be the intermediate matrix in Algorithm \ref{al:heteroPCA} with $t$ iterations.
+There exists a constant $c>0$ such that if the incoherence condition